If you missed our pitch on Demo Day, you have a second chance to watch it here!

 Indiebio Blog by Kayla Liederbach

 It’s no secret that the agricultural fertilizers and pesticides create major problems in our soil, water systems, animal life, and more.
 Thankfully there are people who aim to solve this problem, like Fatma Kaplan and Cameron Schiller, who co-founded their company Pheronym in 2012.
 Pheronym offers nontoxic plant protection in a new way:……Read more

-Pheronym was selected to be in the California Life Sciences Association Fall 2017 Fellows All-Stars Team (FAST) advisory program.
+Pheronym was selected to be in the California Life Sciences Institute Fall 2017 Fellows All-Stars Team (FAST) advisory program.
 Pheronym was one of the eight science startup companies.
-We are very excited for the opportunity to work with FAST advisors.
+We are very excited for the opportunity to work with FAST advisers.

 Pheronym was awarded a USDA-SBIR phase I grant titled “Leveraging Nematode Signals to Enhance Entomopathogenic Nematode Efficacy for Pest Control“.

 The SBIR partners include Dr. Fatma Kaplan at Pheronym (PD), Dr. David Shapiro-Ilan (Co-PD) at the USDA-ARS, Byron, GA and Dr. Ed Lewis (Co-PD) at the University of Idaho, Moscow, ID.